 These Crab Cake Mac and Cheese Empanadas are made in memory of my trip with my Mom from Texas to Baltimore years ago, and as encouragement, for you to enter the Pillsbury Bake-off® Contest.

-For my family-inspired recipe, I created Crab Cake Mac and Cheese Empanadas.
-These empanadas are no ordinary empanadas.
-They are loaded with flavor, starting with crab, like Maryland Crab Cakes, and then combined with the ultimate comfort food, mac and cheese, and rolled up in a flaky golden Pillsbury™ Refrigerated Pie Crust for the empanadas.
+For my family-inspired recipe, I created Crab Cake Mac and Cheese Empanadas, which are unique empanadas loaded with seafood flavor, starting with crab, like Maryland Crab Cakes, and then combined with the ultimate comfort food, mac and cheese, and rolled up in a flaky golden Pillsbury™ Refrigerated Pie Crust for the empanadas.

 The key to this recipe is to use quality ingredients.
 Buy the best crab you can find and be sure to use Pillsbury™ Refrigerated Pie Crust, located in the refrigerated section of your grocery store.